 If your parking tickets are from New York, you may try to request a hearing by mail or online.

 WARNING!
-If you do not check with DMV and is caught driving while suspended, you will be in more serious trouble as once you are caught driving while suspended, your vehicle could be towed and you will have to pay for towing and storage fees until you can take your vehicle out.
+If you do not check with DMV and are caught driving while suspended, you will be in more serious trouble as once you are caught driving while suspended, your vehicle could be towed and you will have to pay for towing and storage fees until you can take your vehicle out.
+Note: Vehicles can not be picked up on New Year’s Day, Memorial Day, 4th of July, Labor Day, Thanksgiving Day, and Christmas Day.

 If your privilege to drive is not revoked, you will then need to check with the local police station to see if a bench warrant is out for you and this can be done at no charge with an exception.
 If you are outside of State of New York, you may contact the Warrant Section’s Telephone Inquiry Unit at (718) 217-8484 where you will be asked a series of questions so that an investigator can attempt to search the records.